Nuand/bladeRF-fsk/README.md

    receiving.
 An EOF bit would need to be added to the link layer packet format in order to stop this behavior.

+3) SNR estimates are not perfect and may report lower SNR than in reality, particularly when AGC is enabled.
+SNR estimates are based off the noise power estimate shortly after the end of each frame, once the noise power estimate from `pnorm.c` has settled.
+   Occassionally when AGC is enabled, the AGC reacts too quickly after the frame ends, gaining up the noise and causing the noise power estimate to be too high.

 ## Troubleshooting ##
 Is the FSK modem not working for you?
 Here are some troubleshooting steps: